pulumi/infrastructure-as-code-workshop/README.md

 This workshop teaches you Infrastructure as Code concepts through a series of hands-on labs.
 Topics covered include IaC fundamentals, in addition to application architectures and how to use IaC to create, update, and manage them.

+This workshop uses AWS although most concepts are applicable no matter what cloud provider you are using.

 ## Course Outline

 Before proceeding, ensure your machine is ready to go: